History of the Jews in Charleston, South Carolina: History

 By 1800 there were about 2,000 Jews in South Carolina (overwhelmingly Sephardic and settled in Charleston), which was more than in any other U.S. state at that time, and more than any other town, city, or place in North America.
-As a community of wealthy Jewish people in Charleston grew, residents were able to form the Society for the Relief of Orphans and Children of Indigent Parents, which became later known as the Hebrew Orphan Society.
-This organization was borne out of the Jewish community's desire to care for coreligionist children in private homes, as opposed to public institutions like the Charleston Orphan House.
-These reflected the exclusivist social attitudes of their neighbors in the city; Congregation Kahal Kadosh Beth Elohim in 1820 would not accept as converts any free people of color, thus rejecting the mixed-race children of Jewish men and African-American women.
+As a community of wealthy Jewish people in Charleston grew, residents formed the Society for the Relief of Orphans and Children of Indigent Parents, later known as the Hebrew Orphan Society, in 1801.
+This development comes after a splintering of children's orphanages after Catholics and Jews moved to establish institutions of their own because of the decidedly Protestant operation of Charleston's only public orphanage, Charleston Orphan House.
+A study of the Orphan House's records showed evidence of only two Jewish children residing in the orphanage after discovering papers of commissioners rejecting a request allowing these children from leaving the orphanage to attend Jewish services on a weekly basis.
+The desire to establish alternatives to public orphanages for Jewish children was therefore driven by a growing push from the Jewish community to care for coreligionist children in private homes, as opposed to public institutions.
+These may have reflected the exclusivist social attitudes of their neighbors in the city.
+For example, Congregation Kahal Kadosh Beth Elohim in 1820 would not accept as converts any free people of color, thus rejecting the mixed-race children of Jewish men and African-American women.

 Charleston remained the unofficial capital of North American Jewry until about 1830, when the increasing number of Ashkenazi German Jews emigrating to America settled largely in New Orleans, Richmond, Savannah, Baltimore, and the Northeast (particularly in Boston, New York City and Philadelphia).
 Their numbers, added to by the later immigration of Ashkenazi Jews from eastern Europe to the Northeast and Midwest industrial cities, far surpassed the mostly Sephardic Jewish community in Charleston.